Pediatric physiotherapy in Lausanne

 👶 F or babies (0 to 3 years)

 Physiotherapy is gentle and playful, respecting your little one's natural rhythm.
 We intervene in cases of congenital torticollis, plagiocephaly, delayed global motor development or disorders linked to prematurity, as well as the management of clubfoot (particularly as a complement to orthopedic treatment).
-From the very first appointment, Emilie takes the time to listen, observe and discuss with you and your baby, in order to build a personalized program.
+We ensure a reassuring environment for your baby and for you, the parents.
+From the very first appointment, we take the time to listen, observe and discuss with you and your baby, so as to build an appropriate program.

 🧒 F or young children and teenagers (aged 3 and over)

 From the age of 3 onwards, the objectives change: postural problems, scoliosis, orthopedic problems such as sprains or sports injuries, balance and coordination problems, as well as growing pains.
-We propose a specific approach, taking into account the child's motivation, with adapted exercises, advice and close collaboration with the family.
+We offer a specific approach, taking into account the child's motivation, with adapted exercises, advice and close collaboration with the family.
+We also provide re-education and regular follow-up for children with motor disorders in the context of disabilities, to support their autonomy, mobility and quality of life on a daily basis.

 pediatric physiotherapy Lausanne objectives